tsailiming/ansible-examples/ovirt/README.md

-# Abstract
+# Introduction
-This is an example of using Ansible Tower Workflow to provision VM on Red Hat Virtualization.
+This example is using Ansible Tower Workflow to provision VM on Red Hat Virtualization.

 # Workflow